abhmishr1/HIP/docs/how-to/debugging.rst

 Debugging with HIP
 *************************************************************************

-AMD debugging tools include *ltrace* and *ROCgdb*.
+ROCm HIP debugging tools include `ltrace <https://ltrace.org/>`_ and :doc:`ROCgdb <rocgdb:index>`.
 External tools are available and can be found online.
-For example, if you're using Windows, you can use *Microsoft Visual Studio* and *WinGDB*.
+For example, if you're using Windows, you can use Microsoft Visual Studio and WinGDB.

 You can trace and debug your code using the following tools and techniques.